mesibo/python/README.md

 **2. Compiler**

 Mesibo Python Library uses [Mesibo C/C++ SDK](https://mesibo.com/documentation/install/linux/).
-Hence, it has to compiled before installing the package.
+Hence, it has to be compiled before installing the package.
 GCC 4.x (and later)are recommended.

 ## Installing Mesibo Python Library